-Below is a list of the names, ages as of June 30, 2020, positions and a brief account of the business experience of the individuals who serve as our executive officers, directors, director nominees and other key employees.
+Below is a list of the names, ages as of March 31, 2020, positions and a brief account of the business experience of the individuals who serve as our executive officers and directors.

 Name Age Position

-Dean Hager 53 Chief Executive Officer and Director
+Dean Hager Chief Executive Officer and Director

 Dave Alampi 56 Chief Marketing Officer

 Sam Johnson 38 Chief Customer Officer

 Jeff Lendino 49 General Counsel

-Jill Putman 53 Chief Financial Officer
+Jill Putman 52 Chief Financial Officer

-John Strosahl 53 Chief Operating Officer
+John Strosahl Chief Operating Officer

 Jason Wudi 41 Chief Technology Officer

-Betsy Atkins 67 Director Nominee

-David Breach 53 Director Nominee

 Andre Durand 52 Director

 Michael Fosnaugh 41 Director

 Charles Guan 33 Director

 Kevin Klausmeyer 61 Director

 Brian Sheth 44 Director

 Martin Taylor 50 Director

+Jeff Lendino Jill Putman John Strosahl Jason Wudi Andre Durand Michael Fosnaugh Charles Guan Kevin Klausmeyer Brian Sheth 49 52 53 41 52 41 33 61 44 General Counsel Chief Financial Officer Chief Operating Officer Chief Technology Officer Director Director Director Director Director Director

 Dean Hager has been the Chief Executive Officer of Jamf since June 2015.
 Mr. Hager has also been a member of the board of directors of the Company since November 2017.
 Prior to his roles at Jamf, Mr. Hager was the Chief Executive Officer of Kroll Ontrack, a market leader in providing data recovery and e-discovery solutions from January 2012 until May 2014.
 Prior to this, Mr. Hager worked at Lawson Software, a publicly-traded software company which was acquired by Infor, where he held various executive roles, and he also worked at IBM.
 Mr. Hager holds a bachelor's degree in computer science and mathematics from St. Cloud State University and a master's degree in management from St. Mary's University.
-Mr. Hager is a valuable member of our Board due to his experience as our Chief Executive Officer, his executive experience at other software companies and his experience as an executive at a publicly-traded company.
+Mr. Hager is a valuable member of our Board due to his experience as our Chief Executive Officer, his executive experience at other software companies, and his experience as an executive at a publicly-traded company.